mar10/nutree/docs/sphinx/ug_basics.rst

 Iteration
 ---------

 Iterators are available for the hole tree or by branch.
-Different travesal methods are supported ::
+Different traversal methods are supported ::

     for node in tree:
         # Depth-first, pre-order by default
         ...

-    for node in tree.iterator(method=IterMethod.POST_ORDER):
-        ...

-    # Walk a branch, starting at a distinct node
+    # Alternatively use `visit` with a callback

+    def callback(node, memo):
+        if node.name == "secret":
+            # Prevent visiting the child nodes:
+            return SkipBranch
+        if node.data.foobar == 17:
+            raise StopTraversal("found it")

+    # `res` contains the value passed to the `StopTraversal` constructor
-    res = list(node.iterator(add_self=True))
+    res = tree.visit(callback)  # res == "found it"